Zion and Yellowstone WPA prints disappear

 " Mike/Joe: This is an open letter to both of you and I'm also copying to Perkins Coie Law Firm in Seattle who represents my in copyright issues.
 I am also copying "MM" who has been a go between (who originally contacted me about the origin of these prints).
 Finally I'm copying the Director of the DOI Museum.

 My works now number about 45 designs and they have been selected by the Department of Interior Museum permanent collection and will be on display at an exhibition beginning this Spring.
 Naturally, I've been doing quite a bit of research about this artwork and through "MM," obtained Richard Powell's contact information.
-I flew out to Kentucky and met with the family and reviewed many of their items that relate to their father, C. Don Powell.
+I flew out to Tennessee and met with the family and reviewed many of their items that relate to their father, C. Don Powell.
 I was looking for anything that would be suitable for this exhibit.
 They informed me they lent you two original prints--Zion and Yellowstone Geyser, also some family photographs.
 I've read over your letters and checked with both the specific parks and also the Archives at Harper's Ferry.
 Neither of them have seen these prints.
 Do you still have them?
 If so, will you send these to DOI for the exhibit?
 Thank you."

 No response from either Mike or Joe.
 So I sent them another email--this one a little more pointed: